reasonmethis/lightlang/README.md

 ### Performing Google Searches, Web Scraping, and PDF Ingestion

-This section walks through examples of how to use LightLang’s capabilities for performing Google searches, web scraping (both regular and Firecrawl methods), and ingesting content from PDFs.
+This section walks through examples of how to use LightLang's capabilities for performing Google searches, web scraping (both regular and Firecrawl methods), and ingesting content from PDFs.

 #### Performing Google Searches